awsdocs/aws-doc-sdk-examples/dotnetv3/cross-service/README.md

 ### [Amazon Aurora work item tracker web application](AuroraItemTracker/Readme.md)

-Shows how to create a web application that tracks work items in an Amazon Aurora database and emails reports by using Amazon SES.
+Shows how to create a web application that tracks work items in an Amazon Aurora database and emails reports by using Amazon Simple Email Service (Amazon SES).

 The application uses the following services:

 - Amazon Aurora
-- Amazon RDS
+- Amazon Relational Database Service (Amazon RDS)
 - Amazon SES

 ### [Subscribe, publish, and translate example](SubscribePublishTranslate/Readme.md).

-Create an ASP .NET application that allows users to subscribe to an Amazon SNS queue and to publish messages with optional translation to French or Spanish.
+Create an ASP .NET application that allows users to subscribe to an Amazon Simple Notification Service (Amazon SNS) queue and to publish messages with optional translation to French or Spanish.

 The application uses the following services:

-  - Amazon Simple Notification Service (Amazon SNS)
+  - Amazon SNS
-  - Amazon Translation Service
+  - Amazon Translate

 ### [Amazon DynamoDB work item tracker web application](DynamodbWebApp/Readme.md)